eduardo-olivares1/Narwhal/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-All commands begin with the "$" prefix.
+All commands begin with the default "$" prefix, however this can be changed.
 For example:

  ```sh
   $somecommand arg1 arg2 ...arg
   ```

 ### Commands
+Command documentation is as follows:

+**$somecommand** - A very cool description.

+* arg1 - arg1 description
+* arg2 - arg2 description
+* arg3 - arg3 description

+Commands:

-**$ping** - A simple ping command to check if services are online and responding properly
+**$ping** - A simple ping command to check if services are online and responding properly.

+* coingecko - Checks to see if CoinGecko API services are online.

+**$bind** - Allows a user to change the discord text channel that Narwhal is bound to.

+* check - Checks to see if bot is bound to a channel.
+* #[channel] - Binds the bot to channel mentioned.

+**$narwhalPrefix** - Allows a user to change the prefix for Narwhal.
+Default is `$`.

+* [new_prefix] - Adds [new_prefix] as the new prefix.

 <!-- ROADMAP -->